Dahmiedebby/SkyKeep/README.md

 # SkyKeep
 SkyKeep is a modern weather application built with React, Vite, and SCSS.
-It provides users with current weather data for their current location and allows them to search for weather information from various cities.
+It allows users to search for weather information from various cities.
+It also let's users to add city to a list where they can view the weather condition of the cities.
 The application leverages several libraries for enhanced functionality and utilizes the OpenWeather API to fetch weather data.

 # Features
-Current Location Weather: Automatically detects and displays the weather for the user's current location.

 City Weather Search: Allows users to search for weather information in various cities.

-Dynamic Weather Icons: Utilizes react-animated-weather for animated weather icons.
+Dynamic Weather Conditions: Utilizes gifs to show weather conditions..

-Real-Time Clock: Displays the current time using react-live-clock.
+Real-Time Clock: Displays the current time.

 Iconography: Uses react-icons for additional icons.